Teacher Professional Development Courses

 For more information, contact Kiki Mutis at email@example.com or 305-667-1651 ext.
 3330.

-Basic Botany – Saturday March 3rd, 2018 Learn the basics of roots, stems, leaves, flowers and fruit, with an emphasis on easy strategies to teach students about plant parts and functions.
+Basic Botany – Saturday March TBD, 2019 Learn the basics of roots, stems, leaves, flowers and fruit, with an emphasis on easy strategies to teach students about plant parts and functions.

-Ethnobotany – Saturday April 7th, 2018 Explore the connection between plants and culture through a hands-on, interactive look at the cultural and economic value of plants and their importance in our lives.
+Ethnobotany – Friday (MDCPS teacher planning day) April 19th, 2019 Explore the connection between plants and culture through a hands-on, interactive look at the cultural and economic value of plants and their importance in our lives.

 Downloadable Teaching Modules